Scrambles86/pass_the_popcorn/README.md

 <p>Pass The Popcorn works in conjunction with Bootstrap to allow for cleaner site usage on smaller screens.
 The pairing of JQuery with Bootstrap allows for the navbar to shrink to a burger menu on smaller devices.</p>

-<p>Core Javascript has been used to create a close button for the add film modal.
+<p>Core Javascript has been used to create open and close buttons for the add film modal.
 In order to break the close button down to be included as a Jinja element, the id of each form has been targeted to display:none if the button is clicked.</p>

+<p>Core JS has also been used in the API function, which allows the user to search for films through a database.
+The JS has been modified so that the results returned to the user are the movie posters, but still posts relevant data to the database.
+The reason only posters are returned on the search is that this is a much cleaner browsing experience for the user.</p>

 <h3>Technologies Used</h3>